lizageorge/my-Stanford-Summer-Sessions/Math Foundations of Computing - CS 103/Notes/7-8; Binary Relations (+ Partitions and Prerequisites).md

 		- [] `x = x for any x`, `A \subset A for some set A`
 		- [] ![[Pasted image 275.png]]
 		- `R` is relfexive if `Aa \in A. aRa` ("Every element is related to itself ")
-	-	**Symmetry** = when a relation holds true even when the relative order of the objects is switches
+	-	**Symmetry** = when a relation holds true even when the relative order of the objects is switchese
 		-	[] `if x = y, then y = x`
 		-	![[Pasted image 277.png]] (because a has no relations, the implication is vacously true)
 		-	`R` is symmetric if `Aa \in A. Ab \in A. (aRb -> bRa)` ("If a is related to b, then b is related to a")